muhmiauwau/ST-SuperObjective/README.md

 # SillyTavern-SuperObjective

+## This extension is currently in beta testing, there may be bugs or other weirdness.
+Please open an issue if you find any problems.

 ## What is it?

 The SuperObjective extension lets you specify an objective for the AI to strive towards during your chat.
 This objective is broken down into step-by-step tasks that can be organized in a hierarchical structure.
 Tasks may be branched, where child tasks can be created automatically or manually, giving you the ability to create complex task trees.